JonathanTSilva/JonathanTSilva/README.md

 <!-- I firmly believe in the power of knowledge and its ability to shape our surroundings.
 In all my endeavors, I strive to acquire wisdom and understanding, as mentioned in Proverbs 2:6: "For the Lord gives wisdom, from his mouth come knowledge and understanding." 🙏🏻 This guiding principle motivates me to constantly seek new knowledge and apply it to make a positive difference. -->

+> [!IMPORTANT]
->"The only way to do great work is to love what you do.
+> "The only way to do great work is to love what you do.
 If you haven’t found it yet, keep looking.
 Don’t settle.
-As with all matters of the heart, you’ll know when you find it.”
+As with all matters of the heart, you’ll know when you find it.”, Steve Jobs
->
->Steve Jobs

 ## Talking about Personal Stuff: